gdsge/gdsge.github.io/_sources/example/rbc/rbc.rst.txt

 Endogenous states such as capital in the RBC model should be declared following keyword *var_state*.
 Then the discretized grid for each state should be specified (e.g., :code:`K = linspace(KMin,KMax,KPts);` in the example).
-Notice that all Matlab expressions can be evaluated.
+Notice that any Matlab expressions (such as function *linspace* here) can be evaluated.

 The discretized grid will be used in fixed-grid function approximation procedures such as splines and linear interpolations.
 For adaptive grid methods, only the range of the grid will be used.